Persona 5: The Phantom X

-Persona 5: The Phantom X is a 2025 role-playing video game developed by Black Wings Game Studio and published by Perfect World in China and South Korea, Iwplay World in Taiwan and Southeast Asia, Atlus in Japan and Sega worldwide.
-The game is a spin-off of Atlus' Persona series, itself a part of the larger Megami Tensei franchise.
-An open beta in China began on April 12, 2024; it was released worldwide in English on June 26, 2025, for Android, iOS, and Windows.
+Persona 5: The Phantom X is a 2025 role-playing video game developed by Black Wings Game Studio and published by Perfect World in China and Sega worldwide.
+It is a spin-off of Persona 5 (2016), which is part of Atlus' Persona series and the larger Megami Tensei franchise.

+As with other Persona games, it combines elements of social simulation and dungeon crawling and turn-based combat.
+The game takes place in modern-day Tokyo and follows a group of characters that wield the power of Persona, a physical manifestation of one's psyche that is strengthened in battle by forging bonds with others.
+The game follows a high-school student, codenamed "Wonder", as he seeks to retake the hopes and desires of humanity after almost losing them himself.
+As he undertakes this mission, he uses his free time to raise stats and forge bonds with characters, while also dedicating time to explore the alternate world known as the Metaverse.

 Staff members from Persona 5 and the enhanced version Persona 5 Royal are involved in the development, including series producer Kazuhisa Wada as project supervisor, artist Shigenori Soejima designing the protagonist Wonder, and Ryota Kozuka composing the main theme.
-The game takes place in modern-day Tokyo and follows a group of characters that wield the power of Persona.
-It combines elements of social simulation, as the protagonist uses his free time to raise stats and forge bonds with characters, and dungeon crawling in the alternate world known as the Metaverse.
 The cognitive versions of the people met in the city, along with the Phantom Thieves of Hearts from Persona 5 and the Specialized Extracurricular Execution Squad from Persona 3 (Note: The depiction of the Phantom Thieves and SEES members are lifted from Persona 5 Royal and Persona 3 Reload), can be summoned for use in the Metaverse through a gacha system.

+The game received positive reviews during its worldwide launch, with critics praising its gameplay, graphics, and story for being similar to the mainline Persona titles, but criticized the writing, particularly for an early-game antagonist, and unbalanced rewards on launch compared to the Chinese release.
+The game was nominated for Best Mobile Game at The Game Awards 2025, and won Mobile Game of the Year at the 29th Annual D.I.C.E.
+Awards.